Directed by Woody Allen

 If you think about it, aren’t Woody Allen movies just wittier, 100-minute-long episodes of “Seinfeld”?
 No, hear me out.
 Like “The Show about Nothing,” Woody Allen movies rely on great dialogue about hilarious, irrelevant topics, spoken by a sarcastic acting ensemble.

-“Manhattan” is just one of those witty, cerebral (but also slapstick) comedies about an unemployed television writer (Woody Allen) and his relationships with a younger woman and another woman, the ex-mistress of his best friend.
+“Manhattan” is just one of those witty, cerebral (but at the same time, screwball) comedies about an unemployed television writer (Woody Allen) and his relationships with a younger woman and also another woman, the ex-mistress of his best friend.
 Complicated, right?
-Not when Woody Allen handles it.
+Not the way Woody Allen tells it.

 Oscar-nominated for a charming (and, frankly, brilliant) script, “Manhattan” relies almost solely on long city walks full of dialogue, some which move the plot forward and some that just seem like Woody Allen having fun.
 Under the direction of anyone else, it would be enough to bore most audiences to sleep.
 Thankfully, we get one of the only auteurs who could handle such a situation.
 With some of the most engaging and flawless scripts of the past 40 years, Woody Allen rarely fails to disappoint.
 I mean, from 1978 to 2012 he’s had 15 Oscar nominations for Best Original Screenplay.
 Almost every other year, Woody Allen is nominated for one of Oscar’s most prestigious awards (even if he’s never there to bask in his glory).